AlvarBer/Persimmon/docs/src/postmortem.md

 -->

 Feasibility:
-:   Using evaluation it can be concluded that it is possible to create a
+:   Evaluation seems to show that it is possible to create a machine learning
-    machine learning visual interface that is as flexible as a language, including a type system and errors in compilation time, and yet remains simple to use, even for newcomers.
+    visual interface that is both flexible and relatively easy to use, even for learners, including a type system and errors in compilation time.

 Design and Usability:
 :   The final implementation closely followed the initial sketches, proving the